pigri/mitzu/docs/webapp.rst

 Configure Mitzu to use AWS Cognito
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Once AWS Cognito User Pool is configured the Mitzu webapp can be easily configured.
-The ``OAUTH_BACKEND`` environmental variable should be set to ``cognito``, this will configure the authorizer layer using the Cognito specific settings using the :meth:`Cognito.get_config <mitzu.webapp.auth.cognito.Cognito.get_config>` method.
+The ``AUTH_BACKEND`` environmental variable should be set to ``cognito``, this will configure the authorizer layer using the Cognito specific settings using the :meth:`Cognito.get_config <mitzu.webapp.auth.cognito.Cognito.get_config>` method.

 .. autoclass:: mitzu.webapp.auth.cognito.Cognito